sb3lr/UST-phishing/README.md

 ## **License**

 This tool was modified from the original tools available on GitHub, with added improvements to enhance the user experience.
-The tool can be downloaded and used under the [MIT License](https://opensource.org/licenses/MIT).

 ## **Disclaimers**